 Attorney Regulation Counsel's umbrella also covers the end of an attorney's career and sometimes the end of his or her life.
-When an attorney is no longer able to perform his or her duties to clients, either due to disability or death, and there is no other party responsible for the attorney's affairs, the Office of Attorney Regulation Counsel steps in to file a petition for appointment of inventory counsel.
+When an attorney is no longer able to perform his or her duties to clients, either due to disability or death, and there is no other party responsible for the attorney's affairs, the Office of Attorney Regulation Counsel steps in to file a petition for appointment of inventory counsel pursuant to C.R.C.P.
+251.32(h).

-With the assistance of volunteer Colorado attorneys, and investigators and attorneys from the Office of Attorney Regulation Counsel, the Inventory Counsel staff review all of the files and the trust account records and take steps to protect the interests of the attorney and the attorney's clients.
-The file inventory and file return process, and the related trust account record review and return of client funds process, may take months or years depending on the number of files, the area of practice, and the difficulty in locating the previous clients.
+Inventory Counsel reviews the client files and trust account records of the deceased or disabled attorney and takes steps to protect the interests of the attorney and the attorney's clients.
+This typically involves returning or destroying client files and disbursing funds from trust.
+The file inventory and return process, and any related trust account record review and return of client funds, may take months or years depending on the number of files, the area of practice, the difficulty in locating the previous clients, and the availability of records related to the trust account.

-Inventory Counsel Funds to Clients Compared to CPF Funds to Clients
+Inventory Counsel Funds to Clients Compared to CPF Funds Paid to Clients